This page: full notes A* summary notes C/B summary notes

 Who is capable of knowing God through his creation, if not us?
 The bible claims that knowledge is possible, so presumably there must be some being who can manage it.
 Barth claims that our reason is too corrupted and ‘fallen’ for it to apply to us, but arguably a better interpretation of the idolatry point from Romans 1:25 is that it is a warning that understanding God through the natural world can sometimes lead to idolatry and that we should be careful of that danger.

-But what about ‘so that people are without excuse?’
-That surely refers to people born after the fall.
+Furthermore, the final part of the passage: ‘so that people are without excuse’ clearly refers to us – people born after the fall.
+So, the passage must be about us.

 Calvin’s revealed theology